 The average age of licensed physicians has risen since 2010.
 In 2020, the mean age of licensed physicians is 51.7 years, a full year higher than the mean age reported in 2010.
 The number of licensed physicians age 60 years and older also increased by 48% between 2010 and 2020, compared with only a 16% increase for those physicians age 49 years and younger.

 The percentage of licensed female physicians continues to increase, although men still comprise the majority.
 In 2020, 36% of licensed physicians are women, compared to 30% of the physician population in 2010.
 Over the last decade, the licensed female physician population has increased by 46%, compared to 10% for male physicians.
 Accordingly, licensed female physicians are on average seven years younger (47.3 years) than their male counterparts (54.1 years).
 Additional analysis of the data by sex and age shows that a greater percentage of female physicians fall within younger age categories than male physicians.
-In 2020, 32% of female physicians are age 40 years and younger, compared to 20% for male physicians.
+In 2020, 32% of female physicians are under the age of 40, compared to 20% for male physicians.
 By contrast, 38% of male physicians are age 60 years and older, compared to only 18% of female physicians (Figure 2).